 Themes: Persecution, genocide, citizenship, statelessness, refugees

-Burma borders Bangladesh, a border defined during British colonial rule.
-In the 1970s, when Bangladesh (East Pakistan) was struggling for independence from Pakistan, there was an armed uprising by some separatist Muslim Rohingyas in Burma who wanted their region of Burma to be part of Bangladesh.
+Myanmar borders Bangladesh, a border defined during British colonial rule.
+In the 1970s, when Bangladesh (East Pakistan) was struggling for independence from Pakistan, there was an armed uprising by some separatist Muslim Rohingyas in then-Burma who wanted their region to be part of Bangladesh.

 Both the military and Buddhist nationalists have committed repeated acts of violence towards the Rohingya community.
 The most severe violence occurred in August 2017, following separatist attacks on police outposts.
 Government troops backed by local Buddhist mobs burnt down hundreds of villages, murdering thousands of people.
 A United Nations investigation accused the military of carrying out mass killings and rapes with “genocidal intent”.